jpskenn/Nora/README.md

 ---

-Nora is a narrow pitch keyboard with Choc v1 low profile switches, designed for MBK or smaller keycaps.
+Nora is a narrow pitch keyboard with Choc v1 low profile switches.
+It has symmetrical gapless R2-R3 row, like [Jones](https://github.com/jpskenn/Jones).
-It can be used with GH60 and Poker compatible low profile cases or original bottom plate.
+Original bottom plate and GH60/Poker compatible low profile cases are supported.

 Narrow pitch makes fingers easy to reach keys far from home position, "T" and "Y", R1 numerics and symbols.
 It also reduces stretching fingers and reduces changing the position of wrist.